 If you’re looking for experienced lawyers who are willing to fight for you and your Florida transportation accident, then the Lopez Law Group is a great option.
 With a team that can help you navigate the claim process in a way that is understandable to the masses, the Lopez Law Group is here for you.

 If you find yourself in a vehicular accident and you need legal help, contact the Lopez Law Group right away to get the claim process started with an auto accident lawyer.
-The sooner you set up your free case review with our fabulous Florida team, the sooner you can happily move on from the accident and get back to life as normal.
+The sooner you set up your case review with our fabulous Florida team, the sooner you can happily move on from the accident and get back to life as normal.